Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Introduction

-Main Theorem~\ref{mainthm:1} is a generalization of the results contained in \cite{MarICM18}, where we consider the case $V=K$, that is, $s_i=1$ for all $i$.
-In this case, the $R$-modules we are considering are fractional $R$-ideals.
-In \cite{MarICM18}, we first study the problem locally, introducing the notion of weak equivalence between fractional ideals.
-Two fractional $R$-ideals $I$ and $J$ are weakly equivalent if $I_\p\simeq J_\p$ for every prime ideal $\p$ of $R$.
-Once we have computed the weak equivalence classes, for every overorder $S$ of $R$, we let the Picard group $\Pic(S)$ act on the weak equivalence classes with multiplicator ring~$S$ to compute all the isomorphism classes of fractional $R$-ideals.
+\ Main Theorem~\ref{mainthm:1} is a generalization of the results contained in~\cite{MarICM18}, where we consider the case~$V=K$, that is,~$s_i=1$ for all~$i$.
+In this case, the~$R$-modules we are considering are fractional~$R$-ideals.
+In~\cite{MarICM18}, we first study the problem locally, introducing the notion of weak equivalence between fractional ideals.
+Two fractional~$R$-ideals~$I$ and~$J$ are weakly equivalent if~$I_\p\simeq J_\p$ for every prime ideal~$\p$ of~$R$.
+As observed in~\cite[Sec.~5]{LevyWiegand85}, two fractional ideals are weakly equivalent if and only if they belong to the same genus.
+Once we have computed the weak equivalence classes, for every overorder~$S$ of~$R$, we let the Picard group~$\Pic(S)$ act on the weak equivalence classes with multiplicator ring~$S$ to compute all the isomorphism classes of fractional~$R$-ideals.
 Computing weak equivalence classes in general requires an expensive enumeration step, analogous to the one needed in Algorithm~\ref{alg:isom_classes}.
 On the other hand, since weak equivalence is coarser than isomorphism, the quotient in which enumeration takes places is typically smaller.
+Furthermore, checking whether two ideals are weakly equivalent is faster than checking whether they are isomorphic.
 Moreover, in certain cases, we can skip the enumeration part entirely.
-Indeed, if $S$ is an overorder of $R$ which is Gorenstein, that is, every fractional $R$-ideal with multiplicator ring $S$ is invertible in $S$, then there is only one weak equivalence class with multiplicator ring $S$.
-We extend this statement in \cite[Sec.~6]{2022MarCMtype} where we classify all weak equivalence classes with multiplicator rings which are close-to-be Gorenstein.
+Indeed, if~$S$ is an overorder of~$R$ which is Gorenstein, that is, every fractional~$R$-ideal with multiplicator ring~$S$ is invertible in~$S$, then there is only one weak equivalence class with multiplicator ring~$S$.
+We extend this statement in~\cite[Sec.~6]{2022MarCMtype} where we classify all weak equivalence classes with multiplicator rings which are close-to-being Gorenstein.

-Another case where we have a method to efficiently compute the $R$-modules is when $V=K^s$ for some positive integer $s$, that is, when $s_i=s$ for all $i$, and the order $R$ is assumed to be Bass, which means that all overorders are Gorenstein.
-In this case there is a classification of the $R$-modules in $V$ due to Bass \cite{ba62} and Borevi\v{c}-Faddeev \cite{BF65rus}.
+Another case where we have a method to efficiently compute the~$R$-modules is when~$V=K^s$ for some positive integer~$s$, that is, when~$s_i=s$ for all~$i$, and the order~$R$ is assumed to be Bass, which means that all overorders are Gorenstein.
+In this case there is a classification of the~$R$-modules in~$V$ due to Bass~\cite{ba62} and Borevi\v{c}-Faddeev~\cite{BF65rus}.
 Such a classification makes them easy to compute.
-If $R$ is Bass but $V$ is not a pure power of $K$ then the classification of the classes becomes immediately much more complicated, see \cite{BaethSmerting22}.
+If~$R$ is Bass but~$V$ is not a pure power of~$K$ then the classification of the classes becomes immediately much more complicated; see~\cite{BaethSmerting22}.